tw-in-js/twind/packages/twind/README.md

 Used for static HTML processing (usually to provide SSR support for your javascript-powered web apps) — powered by [consume(html, tw)](#consumehtml-tw)

-**Note**:This clears the Twind instance before processing the HTML.
+**Note**: This clears the Twind instance before processing the HTML.

 ```js
 import { setup, extract, tw } from 'twind'